 Faith has become something very personal to me.
 I learn to have simple, pure and child like faith in God.
 It is not how smart or intelligent I am, but how BIG a God I know and He loves me and wants me to succeed.
 "For it is not by power, not by might, but by the Holy Spirit."
 I learn to yield even when situations don't look positive and submit to Him entirely, trusting that He knows it better than I do.
 I am still learning every single day.
 Guitarworks has taught me to learn faith at its simplest but yet often missed way.

 Today, I can safely say, Guitarworks is fully sustainable by God.
 I'm living with NO LACK.
-What amazes me more was people living in the west as far as Jurong East, Jurong West and even Pioneer are coming to me.
+What amazes me more is people living in the west as far as Jurong East, Jurong West and even Pioneer are coming to me.
 I even questioned my students are they serious about committing to this in spite of the distance.
 To my surprise, they assured me that its perfectly alright for them.
 This is definitely the work of God, never me.
 Finally all glory and praise be to Him!

 Last amended: 20 Aug 2012